 HMCT operates as a working design studio within ArtCenter, offering direct insight into how typographic research, design, and production intersect.
 Projects are collaborative and can become part of a student’s professional portfolio.
 Work schedules are flexible and arranged around class commitments.

-To ask about current openings, email HMCT.
+To ask about current openings, please email hmct@artcenter.edu.

 Fellowships

 Each year, HMCT offers a Student Fellowship connected to the Typographer-in-Residence program.
 During the four-week residency, the Fellow works closely with the Resident designer to support research, project development, and documentation.
-After the residency, the fellow collaborates with the HMCT design team on the design and production of a publication that records the project’s process and outcomes.
+After the residency, the Fellow collaborates with the HMCT creative team on the design and production of a publication that records the project’s process and outcomes.
 This opportunity is open to ArtCenter Graphic Design graduating students who are interested in research-based typography and/or publication design.

-• Duration: 12 weeks — 25 hours/week during the 4-week residency, with flexible scheduling thereafter in consultation with the resident and HMCT staff
+• Duration: 12 weeks (25 hours/week during the 4-week residency), with flexible scheduling thereafter in consultation with the resident and HMCT staff

 • Compensation: TBA